pnbarbeito/bc250-arch/README.md

 # BC-250 Setup Script

-Script to enable hardware acceleration on AMD BC-250 mining blades for Arch Linux.
+Script to install oberon-governor and mesa-git on AMD BC-250 mining blades with Arch Linux.

 ## What it does

-- Installs mesa-git if your Mesa version is outdated
+- Installs mesa-git if your Mesa version is outdated, if your mesa version >= 25.1, lets you decide if you want to keep it
 - Installs oberon-governor for power management
 - Configures some kernel parameters
 - Cleans up bootloader configuration